-Looking to throw a birthday party around Halloween.
+Looking to throw a birthday party around Halloween?
 Ideas are endless to set the perfect scene.
-Since it’s Baby’s birthday, maybe you don’t want to do scary spiders, frightening ghosts or gruesome zombies.
+Since it’s baby’s birthday, you may want to shy away from scary spiders, frightening ghosts or gruesome zombies.
 Instead, think mini pumpkins, baby ghosts, beautiful bats, soft spider webs, and cute, fluffy monsters.

-A fun kids movie would make a great theme for your baby’s Halloween birthday.
-Some good ideas: Monsters Inc, Alice in Wonderland, Charlie and the Chocolate Factory, Mickey Mouse, Hotel Transylvania, and Frozen.
+A fun kids’ movie would also make a great theme for your baby’s Halloween birthday.
+Some good ideas include: Monsters Inc, Alice in Wonderland, Charlie and the Chocolate Factory, Mickey Mouse, Hotel Transylvania, and Frozen.

-If you want to go elegant, stick with the classic black and orange or a timeless black and white.
+If you want to go the elegant route, stick with the classic black and orange or a timeless black and white.
 If you want fun and playful, try black, orange, green, and purple.
 Those colors will please the child in all your guests.

 Next on our list of Halloween baby birthday party ideas is the invitations.
 You can either buy or make your invitations to suit your theme.

 If you would prefer DIY invitations, cut them out in the shape of a pumpkin, ghost, spider, bug or monster.
 If you’re going with a movie theme, use an item or character from the film.